clockworksspheres/advanced-learning-and-reseasrch-accelerator/design/README.md

 ## Purpose

-The purpose of this software is to provide frameworks and automation around the learning and research process.
-The [Kerko](https://github.com/whiskyechobravo/kerko) project inspired this project, along with the experience project developers and maintainers have in ETL, file parsing and web scraping.
+The purpose of this software is to provide frameworks and automation around the learning and research processes, that came together for me when I started a Doctor in Computer Science(DCS) program.
+Sadly I was unable to complete the program for a variety of reasons, but some awesome learning still came out of it.

+The [Kerko](https://github.com/whiskyechobravo/kerko) project inspired this project, Object Oriented Programming(OOP) principles, the Von Neumann Machine, along with the experience project developers and maintainers have in ETL, file parsing and web scraping.

 ## Design and Architecture